hmcts/ccd-docker/README.md

 ```
 and then see the actual registry REPOSITORY.
 You can then rerun it with proper REPOSITORY `docker pull docker.artifactory.reform.hmcts.net/auth/idam-api` to pull the image.

+Alternatively use the recommended `./compose-frotned.sh pull` which will pull all required images using `docker-compose` command.

 ## LICENSE

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.